 Google’s Gary Illyes once tweeted that you should read your text out loud.
 If it doesn’t read nicely or sounds strange, it probably won’t rank either.

-Let’s be clear: your rankings won’t immediately soar if you improve the readability of your texts.
+Let’s be clear: your rankings won’t immediately soar when you improve the readability of your texts.
 But, writing a readable blog post is an essential part of every SEO strategy.
-If you want your readers to read your entire blog post, you should make sure your copy is easy to read.
-Posts that are nice to read will definitely result in more returning visitors and a higher conversion rate.
+If you want your readers to read your entire blog post or page, your copy should be easy to read.
+Posts that are readable will definitely result in more returning visitors and a higher conversion rate.
 So in the long run: readability ranks.

 Keep on reading: SEO copywriting: the complete guide »